 IN TIJUANA, THE POLICE RAPED AND BEAT ME.
 [THEN] THE POLICE TOLD ME IF THEY SAW ME AGAIN IN THE CITY THEY WOULD KILL ME." — LAURA, TRANS WOMAN

 MORE THAN 10 LESBIANS ARE ATTACKED IN “CORRECTIVE RAPES” EVERY WEEK IN SOUTH AFRICA DESPITE GAY MARRIAGE BEING LEGAL.

 MORE THAN 1/3 OF THE WORLD'S COUNTRIES CONSIDER SAME-SEX SEXUAL ACTIVITY ILLEGAL

 Persecuted members of the LGBTI community have a right to register as refugees and seek asylum with UNHCR, the UN Refugee Agency.
 UNHCR also recognizes the unique hardships this community faces within the asylum system.
 In response, UNHCR trains all field workers on how to avoid stereotypes, use respectful means of communication and employ sensitive interview techniques.

 A special emphasis is placed on physical security and safety for all people who cite persecution based on their sexual orientation or gender identity.
 Measures of prevention and response are in place to avoid abuse and exploitation including sexual and gender-based violence.

-We must educate our communities and stand up to protect LGBTI refugees.
-Now is the time to bring attention to their suffering.
-Show them that there are people, caring Americans like you, who stand by them.
+We must stop turning our backs on LGBT refugees!
+Now is the time to speak up and drive attention to their plights.
+Show them that there are people — like you! — who stand by them.